Namespaces

 3. Put using namespace::std before the name is used.

-// Do not use this
+// Do NOT use this

 using namespace std;